 COS741 Formal Aspects of Computing II

-[29-Jan-2013]: In any engineering discipline it would be unthinkable to construct a large system without having a precise notion of what is to be built and without verifying how the system is functioning.
+[20-July-2016]: In any engineering discipline it would be unthinkable to construct a large system without having a precise notion of what is to be built and without verifying how the system is functioning.
 Software engineering, if it truly deserves the title "engineering", should be no different in this respect.
 In order to support these goals, FORMAL METHODS involve the use of mathematical notation and calculus in software development.
 In this course COS741 we study particularly the SOFL method which is also CASE-tool-supported.

 COS750 Educational software development